amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

   * `"concentration`" [list] This is a reserved keyword.

     * "COMP" [list] contains a few sublists (e.g. BC_1, BC_2) for boundary conditions.
+      The name *COMP* must be the name in the list of solutes.

       * "BC_1" [list] defines boundary conditions using arrays of boundary regions and attached functions.